For King & Country (band): Film

 In 2014, Joel Smallbone appeared in the movie Like A Country Song.
 Joel Smallbone was the lead actor in a 2016 drama about human trafficking entitled Priceless, which was released in theatres in October 2016.
 Luke was one of the producers (together with their father) and their brother Ben directed the movie.
 Some of the music for the film was written by For King & Country.

+October 2015 saw the release of the bands music video cover of Taylor Swift’s song Out of the Woods.

 In 2022, the brothers announced via social media that they had made a movie with their brother Ben, called Unsung Hero, about their upbringing and family's move from Australia to the United States.
 The film was released in theaters by Lionsgate in April 2024.
 The movie starred Joel Smallbone as his father David Smallbone, and Daisy Betts as Helen Smallbone.
 Each Smallbone sibling made a cameo in the film.
 The film was written, directed, produced, and starred Joel Smallbone.
 (Note: The film was also written and directed by Richard Ramsey, and also produced by Josh Walsh, Justin Tolley, and Luke Smallbone.), It grossed $21 million at the box office on a budget of $6 million.
 The band also released a soundtrack album alongside the film, titled Unsung Hero (The Inspired By Soundtrack), which features covers songs such as "Place in This World" by Michael W. Smith, "Lead Me On" by Amy Grant, and "Crazy" by Seal.
+The heavy metal band Stryper is featured as characters portrayed by actors.
+For the film's soundtrack, Joel and Luke Smallbone recorded a cover of "To Hell with the Devil" — retitled "To Hell With the Devil (RISE)" — featuring Lecrae and Stryper.

 A concert film entitled A Drummer Boy Christmas, filmed at the Toyota Center in Houston, Texas, was released in theaters from 5–19 December 2024.
 The film grossed $2.9 million and is one of the top 30 highest-grossing concert movies of all time.

 In 2019, it was announced that the brothers were working on a musical under the title The Drummer Boy with the Erwin brothers.
 The film is planned for release in 2026 and all music for it was written by the band.
 Joel reported that the film takes place during the American Revolutionary War about two brothers who end up on opposite sides of the battlefield.
 He described it as "a Christmas family film, so think Greatest Showman meets Pirates of the Caribbean meets Hamilton."